aurelia/i18n/doc/article/en-US/i18n-with-aurelia.md

   </source-code>
 </code-listing>

+> Passing the option `skipTranslationOnMissingKey` during plugin initialization, will keep your original contents in place and instead add a warning in the console about trying to update an element without a matching key.

 Any element in your views that has one of those attributes, will be translated when the locale is changed.

 <code-listing heading="Attribute based translation with the TCustomAttribute">